happycube/ld-decode/README.md

 Your `.lds` file will be compressed to an FLAC OGG `.ldf` file.

-For CXADC and other 8/16bit captures use the following:
+For CXADC and other standard 8-bit or 16-bit RF captures use the following:

 [Copy Paste FLAC Compression Commands for CXADC](https://github.com/happycube/cxadc-linux3/wiki/FLAC-Compression-Guide#post-capture-flac-compression)